postersw/AndersonIsland/ReadMe.txt

 I have never bothered to Revoke old certificate, and it seems to work fine.

+For OneSignal 5/31/18
+1. I selected App->AndersonIslandAssistant->edit.
+2. Under Push Notifications-Distribution certificate I selected Create New Certificate
+3. I used the existing AIAAPN2018.certSigningRequest instead of creating a new one.
+This one is used by pushbots dev cert.
+4. I uploaded it, and then created a new certificate.
+5. I downloaded the new cert and named it apsPushProd0518.cer.
+Apple name is:Apple Push Services:org.anderson-island.andersonislandassistant, type: ApplePushServices, exp 6/30/19.
+6. I double clicked on it which installed it in KeyChainAccess under MyCertificates.
+7. I immediately right clicked on that certificate in KeychainAccess and exported it to a P12 file I called APNProd0518.p12
+8. I emailed it to me. then I uploaded it to OneSignal.
 ---------------------------------------------------------------------------------------------------------------------
 APN Apple Push Notification CERTIFICATES from Bryan Musial 1/2015.